kizniche/Mycodo/README.rst

 output will be created at ``~/Mycodo/install/setup.log``.

-If the install is successful, the web user interface should be accessible by navigating a web browser to ``https://0.0.0.0/``, replacing ``0.0.0.0`` with your Raspberry Pi's IP address.
+If the install is successful, the web user interface should be accessible by navigating a web browser to ``https://127.0.0.1/``, replacing ``127.0.0.1`` with your Raspberry Pi's IP address.
 The first time you visit this page, you will be prompted to create an admin user.
-After creating an admin user, you will be redirected to the login page.
-Once logged in, make sure the host name and version number at the top left is green, indicating the daemon is running.
+You will then be redirected to the login page.
+Once logged in, check that the host name and version number at the top left of the page is green, indicating the daemon is running.
 Red indicates the daemon is inactive or unresponsive.
 Ensure any java-blocking plugins are disabled for all parts of the web interface to function properly.